 This upcoming Saturday is the 4th annual South Street Spring Festival on South Street.
 PHL17’s David Grzybowski got a sneak preview of this weekends event with Mike Harris, executive Director of the South Street Headhouse District and Bridget Foy and Paul Rodriguez, owners of Bridget Foy’s bar and restaurant. check out the news story and

 South Street is arguably the most famous street in Philadelphia and for the fourth year in a row, the city celebrates its rich cultural diversity with the South Street Spring Festival on Saturday, May 7th.
-Over 58,000 people came out last year for the local eats, art stalls, and of course, live music.
-This year,
+Thousands people came out last year for the local eats, art stalls, and of course, live music.
+This year, over